-Ahhh, blackberries (rubus fruticosus), our native super fruit, so full of flavour, fibre and vitamin C. Pretty much everyone knows blackberries, actually it is blackberries that makes many people a forager, yes, if you've picked and eaten wild blackberries you are a forager!
+Ahhh, blackberries (rubus fruticosus), our native super fruit, so full of flavour, fibre, vitamin C and K. Pretty much everyone knows blackberries, actually it is blackberries that makes many people a forager, yes, if you've picked and eaten wild blackberries you are a forager!

 I love to pick and munch these wonderful fruits as I walk; staining my hands and getting the vitamin C hit that my body is often craving this time of year.
 Traditionally I would make a large, annual blackberry and apple crumble; feasting on the fruits of a foray with friends and filling up on autumn's bounty.

 This year they've come early, I'm scattering them on my morning muesli and dreaming of hot buttered toast lathered with freshly made blackberry jam...

 There are many ways to make a good blackberry jam.
 Myself, I like to include the pips and the substance of the fruits, and not strain all that fibre and texture out.
 It is a jam I'm longing for, not a jelly.
 This is my favourite jam recipe, tweaked over the years, and enjoyed every autumn through to winter.
 Here's an image of my lovely thick jam, made with whole blackberries for a great texture and feeling of sustenance.

 Here's my recipe, actually, I call it a 'Blackberry Preserve' as it preserves the blackberries whole.
 This recipes makes 3-4 jars, so hopefully enough to see you through winter.
 I use soft brown sugar to add extra depth, blackberries also contain natural pectin, making them perfect for jam making (no need to use jam sugar nor add apples).
 Obviously, do adjust the amounts depending on how many blackberries you pick, and remember to leave some for others and the wildlife.

 Blackberry Preserve Recipe

 2 tablespoons lemon juice